avabs/avabs.github.io/Module 2/core_azure_services.md

 - Event-driven scale
     - Timer
-    - Trigger/API or weebhook
+    - Trigger/API or webhook
 - Micro billing
     - Pay as per the usage

 #### Azure logic apps

-- More intelligentt then Azure functions, provides more ways to trigger a particular work based on data comparison helpful in enterprise applicatioon
+- More intelligent than Azure functions, provides more ways to trigger a particular work based on data comparison helpful in enterprise application

 #### Azure Virtual Desktop
 - Connect ot AVD from any secure internet.
 - Centralised on teh azure side since there is no actual system provided to the user's site

 ### Azure Virtual Networking

 #### Isolation and Segmentation
-- Allows to create multiple isolated virtual networks
+- Allows creating multiple isolated virtual networks
 - Can define private Ip address using space by using Public or Private IP Address
 - IP address can be divided into range/subnet
 - Name resolution service is built in Azure and DNS server can be internal or external

 #### Internet communication
 - Incoming connection can be defined by a public IP address or public load balancer

 #### Communication between Azure Resources
 - Virtual connects VMs and as well as other azure resources - App Service, AKS, VM Scale set.
-- We use service endpointsd to connect to other resources such as AzureSQL database and Storage accounts
+- We use service endpoints to connect to other resources such as AzureSQL database and Storage accounts

 #### Communication with On-premise resources
 - Point to site VPN